 - No fabric softener or bleach

 - Some customers like to add a cap full of Odour Eliminator into each washing machine load.
-This enzyme-based product smells nice and is sure to removes any unwanted odours.
+This enzyme-based product smells nice and removes any unwanted odours.

 - Avoid the temptation to submerge your Enviro and Kitchen Cloths in the kitchen sink of soapy water.
 Norwex cloths are only to be used with water, no soap.
 Use one cloth in your kitchen for 2-3 days, then launder.